abhidesikan/madras-medley/content/book-reviews/lost-river.md

 ---
-title: "The Lost River: On The Trail of the Sarasvati by Michel Danino"
+title: "The Lost River: On The Trail of the Sarasvati by Michel Danino - Review by Abhishek Desikan"
 date: 2019-11-02T22:41:32-08:00
 draft: false
 ---